Square Meters to Acres Converter

 What's the origin of the acre measurement?

-The acre originated in medieval England as the amount of land a yoke of oxen could plow in one day.
-It became standardized as 43,560 square feet (4,047 m²) and remains the primary land unit in the US and UK.
+The acre originated in medieval England as the land a yoke of oxen could plow in a day.
+It became standardized as 43,560 ft² (4,047 m²) and remains the primary land unit in the US and UK.

 Should I list land in both m² and acres?